random689/tp/docs/UserGuide.md

 * Deletes the teacher at the specified `INDEX`.
 * `INDEX` refers to the index number shown in the displayed teacher list.
-* The index **must be a positive integer** 1, 2, 3, …​ not exceeding the size of the displayed student list.
+* The index **must be a positive integer** 1, 2, 3, …​ not exceeding the size of the displayed teacher list.

 Examples:
 * `listTeacher` followed by `deleteTeacher 2` deletes the 2nd teacher in the address book.